SilverBeing/my_cms--Team-Crow/README.md

   - Product Designers
      - Product designers defines product specifications, creating digital or print drawings and designing fully-functional for the products, To have good user interface, we control the use of different color flows and shapes to create a unique product.
   - Frontend
      - The front-end is the part an end-user sees in their browsers, such as blog posts, templates among others.
-This project used standard markup languages called HTML,CSS stylesheet language, and JavaScript.
+This project used standard markup languages called HTML,CSS stylesheet language, and JavaScript.Also provides the documentatuon
   - Backend
      - The backend refers to all the things that go on behind the scenes.
-The backend also gave life to the website, by making the website function well.
+The backend also gave life to the website, by making the website function well.They build up the data schema

 ### Language